Wallasey

-Wallasey (/ˈwɒləsi/) is a town in the Metropolitan Borough of Wirral, Merseyside, England; until 1974, it was part of the historic county of Cheshire.
+Wallasey (/ˈwɒləsi/) is a town in the Metropolitan Borough of Wirral, Merseyside, England.
 It is at the mouth of the River Mersey, on the north-eastern corner of the Wirral Peninsula.
-At the 2011 Census, the population was 60,284.
+It lies within the historic county boundaries of Cheshire, and became part of Merseyside in 1974.
+At the 2021 Census, the built up area as defined by the Office for National Statistics had a population of 85,610.

 History

 Toponymy

-The name of Wallasey originates from the Germanic word Walha, meaning a Briton, a Welshman, which is also the origin of the name Wales.
-The suffix “-ey” denotes an island or area of dry land.
+The name of Wallasey originates from the Old English word Walh, meaning a Briton, a Welshman, which is also the origin of the name Wales.
+The suffix -ey denotes an island or area of dry land.
 Originally the higher ground now occupied by Wallasey was separated from the rest of Wirral by the creek known as Wallasey Pool (which later became the docks), the marshy areas of Bidston Moss and Leasowe, and sand dunes along the coast.

 Early history

-Within the boundaries of the historic county of Cheshire, the area was sparsely populated before the 19th century.
-Horse races organised for the Earls of Derby on the sands at Leasowe in the 16th and 17th centuries are regarded as forerunners of the modern Derby.
+The area was sparsely populated before the 19th century and horse races organised for the Earls of Derby on the sands at Leasowe in the 16th and 17th centuries are regarded as forerunners of the modern Derby.

 Old maps show that the main centre and parish church (St Hilary's) were located at what is now called Wallasey Village, and there were smaller hamlets at Liscard, Poulton and Seacombe, from where there were occasional ferries across the Mersey.
 There was also a mill (at Mill Lane), and from the mid-18th century a gunpowder store or magazine at Rock Point, located well away from the built-up areas.

 The main activities in the area were farming and fishing.
 The area also had a reputation for smuggling and “wrecking”, the act of luring ships onto rocks or sandbanks with false lights in order to raid their cargo.
 Underground cellars and tunnels, which were used to hide cargo pilfered from wrecked ships still exist in the town.
 As late as 1839, the “Pennsylvania” and two other ships were wrecked off Leasowe in a severe storm, and their cargoes and furnishings were later found distributed among local residents.